The Countryside Code

 Use gates, stiles or gaps in field boundaries where you can.
 Climbing over boundaries can cause damage and put livestock at risk.

-Protect the environment
+Protect the environment – Leave no trace

 • take your litter home – leave no trace of your visit